jhlothamer/godot4_progress_bar_3d/README.md

 ## Support
-If you would like to support my development work to maintain this and other such projects you can do so at https://www.buymeacoffee.com/jlothamer (see link under <strong>Sponsor this project</strong>).
+If you would like to support my development work to maintain this and other such projects you can do so at https://www.buymeacoffee.com/jlothamer.
 <br>

 <p align="center">